-1. On the Fortify header, click SCANCENTRAL.

-The SAST page opens to the Scan Requests tab, which lists all scan requests.

-2. From the Filter by list on the left, select Pending.
+- On the OpenText header, click SCANCENTRAL.
+The SAST page opens to the Scan Requests tab, which lists all scan requests. - 2.
+From the Filter by list on the left, select Pending.

 The numbers in the Priority column indicate the order in which the scan jobs are to be run.
-The lower the number, the sconer the scan is run in the pool.
+The lower the number, the scan is run in the pool.
 For example, a scan request with a priority of -10 is run before a scan request in the same pool with a priority of -2.